Serbian Orthodox Church: Doctrine and practice

-The Serbian Orthodox Church is episcopal, its main administrative division is diocese both in church-hierarchical and church-self-governing terms.
-Dioceses are further divided into Archdiocese, each of which consists of several church communities and parishes.
-The parish is the smallest unit in the church organization.
-It is a community of believers that gathers at the holy liturgy led by the parish priest.

-Doctrine and liturgy
+Theology

-The Serbian Orthodox Church upholds the Eastern Orthodox theology, shared by all Eastern Orthodox Churches and based on doctrinal accomplishments of the Seven Ecumenical Councils.
-It is characterized by monotheistic Trinitarianism, a belief in the Incarnation of the Logos (Son of God), a balancing of cataphatic theology with apophatic theology, a hermeneutic defined by Sacred Tradition, and a therapeutic soteriology.
-In the fields of Church organization and administration, Serbian Orthodox Church upholds traditions and principles of Eastern Orthodox ecclesiology.
+The Serbian Orthodox Church upholds the Eastern Orthodox theology, shared by all Eastern Orthodox churches and based on doctrinal accomplishments of the First seven ecumenical councils.
+It is characterised by monotheistic trinitarianism, a belief in the incarnation of the Logos (Son of God), a balancing of cataphatic theology with apophatic theology, a hermeneutic defined by Sacred Tradition, and a therapeutic soteriology.
+In the fields of ecclesial organisation and administration, it upholds traditions and principles of Eastern Orthodox ecclesiology.